 “So she was a Pretender.
 Figures.”

-The Kingdom of Kei in which Hisho had been born and raised had no sitting sovereign.
+The Kingdom of Kei in which they lived and served had no sitting sovereign.
 The previous empress was barely enthroned before she abdicated.
 Her sister, Joei, took the throne in her stead.
 The scuttlebutt said she was a Pretender.

 In any case, a kingdom’s ruler was chosen by the Saiho, who was also the Prime Minister.
 The true nature of the Saiho was that of a kirin, the sacred unicorn.
 Paying heed to Divine Providence, the Saiho chose the person whom the Heavens willed.